Preparing for a Trackday

 Can we use the day for race testing with timing equipment?

 We’ve no objection to teams/individuals using trackdays for a bit of practice or shakedown, as long as they understand they have to operate under the same rules as everyone else.
-Anything competitive though is strictly forbidden, including the use of timing equipment.
+However, anything competitive is strictly forbidden, including the use of timing equipment.
 Doing so can see you banned from the circuit, and we don’t just mean on trackdays.

 Did you find this page useful?